oerdnj/dp2025/main.typ

 - Easier and constant time implementation.
 - Stronger protection against side channel attacks.

-Performance Advantages:
-- Signature generation time is 20-30% faster.
-- Up to 50% faster verification.
-- More effective batch verification.

 Implementation benefits:
 - Less complex implementation means less chance of security vulnerabilities.
 - Deterministic signatures remove the need for entropy at the time of signing.